hudeifayusuf/osTicket/README.md

 ### 3. Complete osTicket Setup in Browser

 - Open browser and go to `http://localhost/osTicket/`
-- Fill in required fields:
+- Click *Continue* and complete the required fields:
   - System Settings and Admin User: Enter your details
   - Database Settings:
     - Database Name: `osTicket`